bloxstreet/support/changelogs/store.md

 # Store Changelog
 This page outlines all changes made to the store, displaying the build number (viewable at the bottom-left of the game) and release date (DD/MM/YYYY)

+### Build 8209 (19/12/2021)
+Fixed:
+- Sandwich shop will no longer allow players to create sandwiches
+- Sandwich shop will now destroy an in-progress sandwich if the staff member making it leaves

 ### Build 8207 (11/12/2021)
 Added:
 - Sandwich shop (Currently open to staff and premium only)